Guavus/hydrator-plugins/transform-plugins/docs/CSVFormatter-transform.md

 ## Sample Pipeline

-`Below is the Sample Pipeline for converting Structured Record to Comma separated values`
+`Below is the Sample Pipeline for converting Structured Record to CSV using format DELIMITED and delimiter COMMA.`